ffamilyfriendly/oppy/DOCS/usage.md

 # Usage
-This guide explains how to download, configure and use the bot step by step.
+This guide explains how to download, configure and use the bot step by step

 - Install `git`
     - [Download git](https://git-scm.com/downloads)